 Who Loves You – The Four Seasons

-New Year’s Eve wasn’t a day I’d wake up early when I was a child.
+New Year’s Eve wasn’t a day I’d wake up early as a child.
 With all the festivities lined up for the night, it was very likely that I’d end up going to bed very late, so I had to save as many ZZZs as I could.
 The exception to that rule was 1975.

 This was the first New Year’s Eve party my fathers organised in our brand new house.
-After many years of sacrifices and hard work, my parents had been finally able to buy a large house in the north of the city, almost suburbia, but not quite.
+After many years of sacrifices and hard work, my parents were finally able to buy a large house in the north of the city, almost suburbia, but not quite.
 The day before, on the 30th, Mom and Dad had gone to a large appliances store to buy our first sound system.
-The set included a turntable, a cassette player/recorder, amplifier and top of the line speakers.
-The system was to be delivered on the morning of New Year’s Eve.
-Since this was our first set, we didn’t have any records; hence, something had to be done.
+The set included a turntable, a cassette player/recorder, amplifier and top-of-the-line speakers.
+The system was to be delivered on New Year’s Eve.
+Since this was our first set, we didn’t have any records; something had to be done.

-The excitement of getting a brand new sound system awoke me early that day; I just wasn’t going to miss the equipment being delivered.
-Moreover, I was just plain desperate to play the brand new records we were getting.
+The excitement of getting a brand new sound system awoke me early that day; I just wasn’t going to miss the delivered equipment.
+Moreover, I was desperate to play the brand-new records we were getting.

-That new year’s eve morning my mother and grandfather went downtown to run some errands, and among them, a visit to a record store to buy a few brand new albums.
+That new year’s eve morning, my mother and grandfather went downtown to run some errands, and among them, a visit to a record store to buy a few brand new albums.
 My siblings and I had made a few suggestions.
-I can recall asking for a Barry Manilow or Jim Croce single while my brother asked for a “The Four Seasons” record, which contained Who Loves You, the hit of the month on the radio.
+I can recall asking for a Barry Manilow or Jim Croce single.
+In contrast, my brother asked for a “The Four Seasons” record, which contained Who Loves You, the hit of the month on the radio.

-There hadn’t been any sign of the delivery throughout the morning and we were getting impatient.
+There hadn’t been any sign of the delivery throughout the morning, and we were getting impatient.
 My mother, who’s always been an ace in getting things done through the phone, called the store and asked to speak to the manager.
-That’s right, she was asking to talk to the manager, before “asking to talk to the manager” became cool.
+That’s right, she asked to talk to the manager before “asking to talk to the manager” became cool.
 The manager reassured her that the system would be delivered in time for the party.

 Sometime in the early afternoon, as the aroma of pork roasting in the kitchen oven filled the house, the equipment was delivered.
-In a matter of minutes, the sound system was ready to be used.
+The sound system was ready to be used in a matter of minutes.
 The first record and song we played?
 That’s right, Who Loves You.

-That New Year’s Eve, we played this record quite a few times.
+We played this record quite a few times on New Year’s Eve.
 It was a swell party.
 Actually, it’s been a blast ever since or at least the 10-year-old in me seems to think so.